c0dycode/BL2ModStuff/Lootpools.md

 https://github.com/adudney/BL2_Converter

-Since this specifically in Lynchwood, the best matching hotfix-type would be ***SparkLevelPatchEntry***
+Since this is specifically in Lynchwood, the best matching hotfix-type would be ***SparkLevelPatchEntry***

 (Thanks again the_Nocturni)